sivaedara/dockerDemo/README.md

 https://github.com/sivaedara/vagrantBoxes

 ## Steps to install docker:
--- This will fetch docker packages and dependencies from redhat and install doker *yum install docker -y*
+-- This will fetch docker packages and dependencies from redhat and install docker

+*yum install docker -y*

 -- This command will start docker

 *systemctl start docker*

 -- This command will ensure docker to start after any system restarts.

 *systemctl enable docker*

 -- To view and tail docker logs

 *journalctl -f -u docker*

 ## Docker commands
 -- To list docker images

 *docker images*

 -- to list all docker containers

 *docker ps -a*